Police investigating after mail stolen in northwest OKC

 Seymour was expecting a number of letters to be delivered at his home.
 So, when he found his mailbox empty, he knew something wasn’t right.

-“I was pretty disappointed,” Seymore said.
+“I was pretty disappointed,” Seymour said.

 And he’s not the only one.
 You can see on video captured by Seymour’s security system, a white Ford F-150 going from house to house checking inside mailboxes, stealing anything from bills to even a swimsuit.